ChiefPay/ChiefPay.js/readme.md

 });

 (async () => {
+	let invoice;
+	try {
-	const invoice = await client.createInvoice({
+		invoice = await client.createInvoice({
 			orderId: "564cca2e-30d5-4c69-90d5-fa3f368aea90", //Order ID in your system
 			amount: "15.4", //If the amount is not specified, the payer can choose the amount himself, which is convenient for replenishing the balance.
-		currency: "RUB", //Currently supported only USD and RUB (default USD)
+			currency: "RUB", //Currently supported only USD and RUB (default USD).
-		discount: "0.02", //2% discount, the amount becomes 15.10$
+			discount: "0.02", //2% discount, the amount becomes 15.10$.
-		accuracy: "0.01", //Consider the payment successful if at least 99% of the amount has been paid (In this case 14.95$)
+			accuracy: "0.01", //The payment is considered COMPLETE if between 99% and 101% of the amount has been paid, in this case 14.95$ - 15.26$.
 			description: "Description that the payer will see on the payment page",
 			feeIncluded: false, //true to pass the commission on to the payer.
 			urlReturn: "https://example.com/fail", //Redirect link in case of successful payment.
 			urlSuccess: "https://example.com/success", //Redirect link in case of payment cancellation.
 		});
+	} catch (e) {
+		if (e instanceof ChiefPayError) {
+			switch (e.code) {
+				case "INVALID_ARGUMENT":
+					for (const field of e.fields) {
+						console.error("invalid", field);
+					}
+					break;
+				case "OUT_OF_RANGE":
+					for (const field of e.fields) {
+						console.error("Not in the range", field); //e.g. discount or accuracy }
+					break;
+				case "UNAUTHENTICATED": console.error("You forgot to specify the apiKey"); break;
+				case "PERMISSION_DENIED": console.error("Wrong apiKey"); break;
+				case "ALREADY_EXISTS": console.error("existing orderId"); break;
+				case "NOT_FOUND": console.error(e.message); break;
+				case "INTERNAL": console.error("internal error"); break;
+			}
+		} else {
+			console.error(e); //Not ChiefPay error, e.g. network error }
+		return;
+	}

 	const invoice1 = await client.getInvoice({
 		id: invoice.id,